 I love the fabulously spindly legs on this little table, but the tabletop had some issues such as scratches and a circular mark where someone set down a drink.
 I could have sanded the scratches smooth.
 However, I am lazy.
 And I also like to leave a little bit of character on the furniture I paint, especially on cool vintage pieces like this table.
 This isn’t a brand-new slicky-smooth table from Ikea.
 It has lived a full life!
 I think something can be imperfect and still be beautiful.
 Just like a lot of people I know!

-I started by brushing Born on the 4th on the legs in random swipes.
+I started by brushing more navy blue on the legs in random swipes.

-My plan was to swipe on Born on the 4th like I did with the legs, cover the entire table with Crushed Tea and wet distress like I did with my grandmother’s table.
+My plan was to wet distress like I did with my grandmother’s table.

 Joey had other ideas!
 This is the table he had so much fun painting.